 Make sure to request more information about these safety features when contacting manufacturers.

 For information about safety features in CRYONiQ cryotherapy units check out CRYO XC™ or CRYO XC™ Plus.

 It's important to differentiate between claims and realistic expecations.

 The standard of quality for open top cryosaunas or cryotherapy chambers varies with each manufacturer.
 However, there are some guiding principles that manufacturers should follow.

 Claim – “Our cryosauna requires minimum space”

 Reality - Whichever system or brand you decide to go for, the unit will physically require at least 12m² / 130 sqft².
-Especially when adding accessories and necessities to the mix, such as pressurized tanks, changing rooms or spare room for access to handle the equipment and for clients to move.
+Especially when adding accessories and necessities to the mix, such as pressurized tanks, changing rooms, a storage room or space for the clients.
 For full compliance to safety requirements, the room needs to be between 20 to 25m² / 220 to 270 sqft.

 Mobility of the Unit